louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 5.6 Adverse Reactions with the Concomitant Use of Ritonavir

 The concomitant administration of the protease inhibitor ritonavir substantially increases serum concentrations of sildenafil (11-fold increase in AUC).
 If sildenafil is prescribed to patients taking ritonavir, caution should be used.
 Data from subjects exposed to high systemic levels of sildenafil are limited.
-Decreased blood pressure, syncope, and prolonged erection were reported in some healthy volunteers exposed to high doses of sildenafil (200-800 mg).
+Decreased blood pressure, syncope, and prolonged erection were reported in some healthy volunteers exposed to high doses of sildenafil (200–800 mg).
 To decrease the chance of adverse reactions in patients taking ritonavir, a decrease in sildenafil dosage is recommended [see Dosage and Administration (2.4), Drug Interactions (7.4), and Clinical Pharmacology (12.3)].

 5.7 Combination with other PDE5 Inhibitors or Other Erectile Dysfunction Therapies

 The safety and efficacy of combinations of sildenafil with other PDE5 Inhibitors, including REVATIO or other pulmonary arterial hypertension (PAH) treatments containing sildenafil, or other treatments for erectile dysfunction have not been studied.
 Such combinations may further lower blood pressure.
 Therefore, the use of such combinations is not recommended.

 5.8 Effects on Bleeding

-There have been postmarketing reports of bleeding events in patients who have taken sildenafil .
+There have been postmarketing reports of bleeding events in patients who have taken sildenafil.
 A causal relationship between sildenafil and these events has not been established.
 In humans, sildenafil has no effect on bleeding time when taken alone or with aspirin.
 However, in vitro studies with human platelets indicate that sildenafil potentiates the antiaggregatory effect of sodium nitroprusside (a nitric oxide donor).
 In addition, the combination of heparin and sildenafil had an additive effect on bleeding time in the anesthetized rabbit, but this interaction has not been studied in humans.

 The safety of sildenafil is unknown in patients with bleeding disorders and patients with active peptic ulceration.

 5.9 Counseling Patients About Sexually Transmitted Diseases

 The use of sildenafil offers no protection against sexually transmitted diseases.
 Counseling of patients about the protective measures necessary to guard against sexually transmitted diseases, including the Human Immunodeficiency Virus (HIV), may be considered.

 ---